 Smartphones, tablets, and tablet-laptop hybrids are not going to destroy the Windows PC market in the next year.
 But all signs are pointing toward tablet computers becoming full alternatives to netbooks and other lightweight computers.
 They will not be able to match the intense processing power, multitasking capabilities, or hard drive space of traditional laptops and desktops, but they will quickly become the go-to choice for those on the move.

 As a writer, I’m looking for a laptop that is portable, enables me to write and do basic productivity tasks like printing, has enough processing power not to slow me down in a pinch, has enough memory to store some media and text files, gets fantastic battery life, and can connect to the net as fast and cheaply as possible.
 I’m guessing that many people want the same thing from a low-priced, portable computer.
 On my off time, I also like the idea of a tablet that lets me play Cut the Rope, check out a quick site, read some email, and watch Netflix.
-At the speed things are moving, I’m hopeful that within a year, I’ll be able to buy that device for $400-500 and walk away a happy geek.
+At the speed things are moving, I’m hopeful that within a year, I’ll be able to

 Competition breeds innovation, and the consumer electronics industry is more competitive than I’ve ever seen it.
 Anything could happen in the months ahead.
 In 2011 we’ve learned that Windows is not too old to undergo a radical change, smartphones can do just about anything, PCs can become tablets, phones can power laptops, and it can all be seen in 3D, if that’s your thing.
 Now we just need to pull it all together and shore up the oldest guy in the room.
 It’s time to bring the smartphone revolution to the PC.